-We have proposed HUSEC as a university-wide standing committee involving the deans and faculty representatives from FAS, HEAS, HMS, HSPH, and the affiliated hospitals.
-It will have executive and advisory powers for starting and evaluating new initiatives on the existing campuses and at Allston.
+We have proposed HUSEC as a university-wide standing committee involving the deans and faculty representatives from FAS, HSEAS, HMS, HSPH, and the affiliated hospitals.
+It will advise on starting and evaluate new initiatives on the existing campuses and at Allston.
 We believe that HUSEC will provide an impartial and long-term vision that will help to build a successful and intellectually coherent Allston campus and keep the Cambridge and Longwood campuses strong and vibrant.